telicent-oss/jena-fuseki-kafka/README.md

 You might also find our own [Kafka Connectivity Options](https://github.com/telicent-oss/smart-caches-core/blob/main/docs/cli/index.md#kafka-connectivity-options) documentation useful.
-Note that while the options and environment variables discussed there **DO NOT** apply to this repository since that is for CLIs and this is a library, the examples of Kafka properties for different Kafka Authentication modes are applicable.
+Note that while the options and environment variables discussed there **DO NOT** apply to this repository since that is for CLIs, and this is a library, the examples of Kafka properties for different Kafka Authentication modes are applicable.

 ## Build